Economic Networks: Theory and Computation: Linear Programming and Duality

 Here $\pi$ is profits and $w$ and $r$ are the wage rate and rental rate of capital.
 We are taking these values as fixed, along with $L$ and $M$, so choosing the $q \in \RR^n_+$ that maximizes profits is the same as choosing the $q$ that maximizes revenue $\sum_{i=1}^n p_i q_i$.
 This will be our objective in what follows.

-(Why are total labor supply and machine hours are held fixed here?
+(Why are total labor supply and machine hours held fixed here?
 We might think of this problem as one of designing a daily or weekly production plan, which optimally allocates existing resources, given current prices.)

-Figure~\ref{f:linear_programming_1} shows an illustration in a simple case with two products.
+Figure~\ref{f:linear_programming_1} shows an illustration of a simple case with two products.
 Consistent with Exercise~\ref{ex:conpoly}, the feasible set is a polyhedron, shaded in blue.
 The green lines are contour lines of the revenue function $(q_1, q_2) \mapsto p_1 q_1 + p_2 q_2$, with $p_1=3$ and $p_2=4$.
-By inspecting this problem visually, and recognizing that the contour lines are increasing as we move to the north east, it is clear that the maximum is obtained at the extreme point indicated in the figure.
+By inspecting this problem visually, and recognizing that the contour lines are increasing as we move to the northeast, it is clear that the maximum is obtained at the extreme point indicated in the figure.

 Maximizing revenue is equivalent to minimizing $\sum_i (- p_i) q_i$, so with $c = (-p_1, -p_2)$ we have a linear programming problem to which we can apply a solver.